7D2DMods/SDXMods/SDX_Buffs/README.md

 MinEventActionSkillPointSDX
 ------------

-This class allows you to add a new Skill Point to an entity via a buff
+This class allows you to add Skill Points to an entity via a buff

 Example Usage: